Why Do Cats Pant? | When Panting Is Abnormal on a Cat & What to Do

 - Help them decrease body temperature

-A panting cat because of excess heat can be at risk of getting a heatstroke, stop what you are doing and try to help them cool down.
+A panting cat because of excess heat can be at risk of getting heatstroke, stop what you are doing and try to help them cool down.

 Abnormal Panting - Health Issues Causing Cat to Pant